 These records are maintained at the premises of the regulated individual.
-However, 26 U.S.C.
-6103 and 5 U.S.C.
-552 protect the confidentiality of proprietary information obtained by the Government from regulated individuals.
+Additionally, 26 U.S.C.
+6103 protects the confidentiality of tax information obtained by the Government from regulated individuals.

 11. What justification is there for questions of a sensitive nature?